Timelike transitions in an atom by a mirror in light cone and Kruskal-Szekeres regions: a status of quantum equivalence: Atomic excitations in Minkowski-light cone regions

-Like earlier, here also $\mathbb{P}^{ex}_{\nu} (\omega)$ signifies the transition probability for a fixed mode frequency, reminiscent of a mode independent probability $\mathcal{P} ^{ex}(\omega)$.
-For $g$ to be a well-behaved function of $\nu$, as one takes $\nu\to 0$, the above expression in Eq. \eqref{eq:TP-1p1-MinF-4}, like Eq. \eqref{eq:TP-1p1-AinF-3}, can be seen to be infrared divergent in terms of the field mode frequency.
+Like earlier, here also $\mathbb{P}^{ex}_{\nu} (\omega)$ signifies the transition probability for a fixed mode frequency, reminiscent of a mode-independent probability $\mathcal{P} ^{ex}(\omega)$.
+We consider $g$ to be time independent and also independent of the field frequency $\nu$.
+With these conditions, as one takes $\nu\to 0$, the above expression in Eq. \eqref{eq:TP-1p1-MinF-4}, like Eq. \eqref{eq:TP-1p1-AinF-3}, can be seen to be infrared divergent in terms of the field mode frequency.
+At the same time, in the ultraviolet limit $\nu\to \infty$, the transition probability $\mathbb{P}^{ex}_{\nu} (\omega)\to 0$, i.e., the above transition probability does not contain any UV divergence.